 Clams casino is one of those classic American dishes that inspired me to write this book.
 I wanted to renew interest in some dishes that were delightful in their original incarnations, but then were overdone, often badly, to such an extent that they fell out of favor.
-If you make the these clams casino this way (and this recipe is different from the classic because I don’t crumble the bacon), you’ll understand why it became so popular.
+If you make clams casino this way (and this recipe is different from the classic because I don’t crumble the bacon), you’ll understand why it became so popular.
 Cut the bacon into small slabs, which protects the clams from overcooking while infusing them with its flavor.
-The bacon crisps up around the edges, giving you a nice contrast of chewy and crisp textures.
-The clams casino can be prepped ahead of time through step 4.–Mark Peel
+The bacon crisps up around the edges, giving you a nice contrast of chewy and crisp.–Mark Peel

 Clams Casino Recipe